FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/build.rst

   make install

-You can then enable the debug messages of the server by listing the debugging groups you want to filter of providing all to enable all.
+You can then enable the debug messages of the server by listing the debugging groups you want to filter or providing `all` to enable all the messages.

+You can also use the `code` keyword to display the source code location before all the log messages.

 .. code-block:: shell

   # display all debug messages
   iocatcher-server-no-mero -v all 127.0.0.1

+  # display all debug messages and print source code location
+  iocatcher-server-no-mero -v all,code 127.0.0.1

   # display messages from hook:ping
   iocatcher-server-no-mero -v hook:ping 127.0.0.1